 Forced to leave the turmoil and political unrest of their native Vietnam, 13-year old Mai and her family cram into a boat and make way for Hong Kong and ultimately to America.
 Mai's voice provides a necessary distance as she chronicles the journey and its horrors in with even tone.

 Two Japanese American sisters grow up in post World War II America in this Newbery winning book.
 Katie is the little sister to Lynn, and Lynn is her mentor and friend.
 When Lynn develops a terminal illness, Katie must try to keep her spirit alive and "kira-kira."
 This is also a wonderful audiobook.
+Personal challenges and family tragedy are set against the oppressive social climate of the South during the 1950s and early 1960s.

 Product Description: Where did she come from?
 Molly Jane Fletcher was adopted.
 She's known it for as long as she can remember.
 It's not something that usually bothers her, but lately, it's all she can think about.
 Now Molly has a chance to find her birthmother — a chance to understand where she came from, and why she was given away.
 But the Fletchers aren't happy about her decision to unearth the past.
 They're afraid that everyone involved may get hurt.
 That's a chance that Molly may be willing to take.